-BACHELOR'S OF EDUCATION IN ELEMENTARY EDUCATION
+BACHELOR OF EDUCATION IN ELEMENTARY EDUCATION

-The mission of the American Samoa Community College Bachelor of Education in Elementary Education is to meet the processional development needs of per-service and inservice teachers enabling them to effectively teach in American Samoa and within the context of the global demands of the twenty-first century.
+The mission of the American Samoa Community College Bachelor of Education in Elementary Education is to meet the professional development needs of pre-service and in-service teachers enabling them to effectively teach in American Samoa and within the context of the global demands of the twenty-first century.

-- Bachelors of Education in: - 1.
-Elementary Education
+• Bachelors of Education in:

+1. Elementary Education